Join Matthew and Kelly Stafford in building more opportunity for Detroit youth

 Interest in major gifts should be directed to Richard Kelley, Executive Director, here.

 SAY Play exists to assist students from low-income families overcome literacy inequities while improving themselves and their communities.

 Created in 2015 in a formerly closed city of Detroit recreation center, the SAY Detroit Play Center at Lipke Park is an academic enrichment center serving hundreds of Detroit youth (ages 8-18) and their families by providing after-school educational programming and mentoring; financial literacy; recreational and enrichment activities; evening meals and snacks; transportation (daily pick up from schools and returning each member to their homes at night), and other services.

-The Staffords began their relationship with SAY Detroit six years ago with the announcement of a seven-figure commitment by their Score7 Charitable Fund to support academic programming and the building of a professional-grade football field, home to the SAY Play Warriors.
+The Staffords began their relationship with SAY Detroit in 2015 with the announcement of a seven-figure commitment by their Score7 Charitable Fund to support academic programming and the building of a professional-grade football field, home to the SAY Play Warriors.